ricardopruiz/ti-medi-beer-tap-dispenser/README.md

 If you try to enter to a private route, you will be redirected into the login page if you are not logged before.

-A valid user and password is any word in both cases, but the password will be incorrect if you enter an `_`.
+A valid user and password is any word in both cases, but the password will be incorrect if you enter an `_`, in order to have an example of unsuccesful login

 After a successful login, you will be redirected again to the page that you tried to visit afer.
 If you went directly to the login page, you will go to the `/admin` page.